-In June 2009, we issued \$138,000 of 4.375% convertible senior notes due 2014 ("Convertible Notes") which was classified as long-term debt at October 31, 2009.
-On November 1, 2009 we calculated the difference between the principal amount of the Convertible Notes and the remaining liability component after the bifurcation to be \$43,592, which was reclassified to debt discount with a corresponding adjustment made to additional paid-in-capital.
+In June 2009, we issued \$138,000 aggregate principal amount of 4.375% Convertible Notes which was classified as long-term debt at October 31, 2009.
+On November 1, 2009 we calculated the difference between the principal amount of the Convertible Notes and the remaining liability component after the bifurcation to be \$43,592, which was reclassified to debt discount with a corresponding adjustment made to additional paid-in capital.
 Also upon adoption of this new guidance, on November 1, 2009 we retrospectively adjusted the debt discount which is being amortized as non-cash interest expense in our consolidated statement of operations in addition to the Convertible Notes' coupon interest payments over the five year period of the Convertible Notes.
 For additional details on our Convertible Notes see Note 10.